thacherT1D/4rsam/Development Environment/README.md

-This article will help you setup a web development environment on [macOS Sierra 10.12](http://www.apple.com/macos/) and above.
+This article will help you setup a web development environment on [macOS Sierra](http://www.apple.com/macos/sierra/) and above.
 By the end, your computer will be configured with the same state-of-the-art tools used by professional web developers.

 ## Prereqs